microsoft/TypeScript-React-Starter/README.md

 Now that we've written our component, let's dive into `index.tsx` and replace our render of `<App />` with a render of `<Hello ... />`.

-First we'll import it at the top of the file:
+First, we'll import it at the top of the file:

 ```ts
 import Hello from './components/Hello';